the Mt Airy Greening Net (MAGNet)

 K

-2. Elsewhere - see Philadelphia Composting Program for more info on starting your own.
+2. See Philadelphia Composting Program for more info on setting up your own compost pile.

 L